envmetagen/metabinkit/README.md

 A full installation of metabinkit requires third-party components.
 A script (install.sh) is provided to facilitate the installation of metabinkit and some dependencies, others need to be already installed in the system (R 3.6.0 or above).

-To install metabinkit the home folder, type:
+To install metabinkit to the home folder, type:

     ./install.sh  -i $HOME